attakei-lab/sphinx-revealjs-float/README.rst

 .. note::

-   This is feature for only "sphinx-revealjs" but splitted from it because experimentals.
+   * This is feature for only "sphinx-revealjs" but splitted from it because experimentals.
+   * There is probability to change directive name. (current: ``revealjs-float``)

 Install
 -------